Apricot treesWe are fruit tree specialists and can advise on all aspects of choosing and planting apricot trees.

 How to choose Apricot trees

 Apricots trees belong to the species Prunus armeniaca, and originate from central Asia, where they have been cultivated for thousands of years.
-Apricot trees naturally prefer a continental climate and most commercial production takes place in Turkey, southern Europe, and California.
+Most commercial production takes place in Turkey, southern Europe, and California.

-Apricot trees are easy to grow in warm climates but can be challenging in temperate climates such as much of the UK and northern Europe.
-The main problem is not winter cold - Apricots are very hardy - but inconsistent and variable weather, especially in winter and spring.
-Apricot trees prefer a simple regime of cold winters (with 500-700 hours below 5 degrees centigrade) and hot sunny summers, and do not like either the cold of winter or the heat of summer to be interrupted.
-Nevertheless, even in a temperate climate, if you can provide a south-facing wall for a fan-trained specimen then you have a reasonable chance of success.
+Apricot trees are easy to grow in warm climates but can be a more challenging in temperate climates such as much of the UK and northern Europe.
+The main problem is not winter cold - all Apricots are very hardy - but inconsistent and variable weather, especially in late autumn and early spring, and too much rain.
+Apricot trees prefer a simple regime of cold dry winters (with at least 500-700 hours below 5 degrees centigrade) and hot dry sunny summers.
+They do not like either the cold of winter or the heat of summer to be interrupted, and mild weather in late autumn or cold weather in late spring can be a challenge for them.

 The mild winters of 2015, 2016, and 2017 have been particularly difficult for apricot trees in the UK.
 Keep an eye on the weather in November and December - if temperatures do not fall far enough and fast enough the trees do not become dormant.
 Then when a period of real cold finally arrives the trees are still growing and areas of younger growth are then left open to bacterial canker infections, to which apricots are very susceptible.
 If you suspect your apricot tree has not become dormant by December, try to protect the tree with fleece over the winter.
 This is not necessary if the tree is properly dormant though, since apricots are very cold-hardy.